YifeiDeng123/cse15l-lab-reports/LR4.md

 Now I am in the normal mode of vim.
 First, I need to navigate to "index1" in the final loop in the merge method in order to change it to "index2".
 To do so, I press &lt;ctrl - d&gt; three times to get to the end of the code.

 <br>![Image](Vim02.png)<br>
 Then I pressed up arrow key 6 times to get to the beginning of the line where I wanted to make a change.
-Next, I press &lt;f-1&gt; to  jump to just before the next occurrence using 1.
+Next, I press &lt;f-1&gt; to jump to just before the next occurrence of 1.
 Then I pressed the right arrow key to get to the place that I wanted to edit.

 <br>![Image](Vim03.png)<br>
 After that, I pressed "i" to get into the insert mode.
 Next, I pressed &lt;backspace&gt; and typed "2" to change "index1" to "index2".